Understanding Obsessive-Compulsive Disorder (OCD)

 OCD vs. Perfectionism

 Everyone has rituals, such as checking to see if the stove is off several times before leaving the house.
 People with OCD perform similar rituals, even though doing so interferes with daily life.
 Individuals with OCD find the repetition distressing.
 Although most adults with OCD recognize that what they are doing is senseless, some adults and most children may not realize that their behavior is out of the ordinary.
-OCD involves intrusive, unwanted thoughts or images about a number of things that torments them.
+OCD involves intrusive, unwanted thoughts or images about a number of things that torment them.

 Causes of OCD